Wat Mahathat Yuwaratrangsarit

-The Sacred relics of the Buddha are enshrined in the Mondop at the base of the Phra Chedi.
+The Sacred Relics of the Buddha are in the Mondop at the base of the Phra Chedi.
 In the Vihara is a stunning collection of Buddha Images in a variety of poses.
-The principal image, Phra Sri Sakayamunee is seated with six smaller standing gold Buddhas and three sitting black Buddhas in front with some smaller gold images behind the base.
+The principal image, Phra Sri Sakayamunee is sat with six smaller standing gold Buddhas.
+There are three sitting black Buddhas in front with some smaller gold images behind the base.
 There are two old grandfather clocks either side.

-The adjacent Ordination Hall houses the principal Buddha image Phra Sri Sanpetch which is surrounded by eight praying disciples.
-The hall is considered to be the biggest in Thailand and can hold 1000 monks.
-It is a typical Thai style building with carved, gilded and mirror decorated gables.
+The adjacent Ordination Hall houses the principal Buddha image Phra Sri Sanpetch.
+The image is surrounded by eight praying disciples.
+The hall is the biggest in Thailand and can hold 1000 monks.
+The traditional Thai style building has carved gilded and mirror decorated gables.

 In the courtyard, there is a peaceful garden with a large Khmer style prang tower.
 The prang has standing Buddha images in the niches.
 There are also a few smaller chedis.

-At the front of the temple opposite Sanam Luang is a statue of Prince Surasinghanart, a brother of King Rama I who carried out renovation of the temple in 1783.
+At the front of the temple opposite Sanam Luang is a statue of Prince Surasinghanart.
+The prince was a brother of King Rama I who carried out renovation of the temple in 1783.
 There is a small pavilion next door containing a Buddha image.

 Location: 3 Maharat Road, Rattanakosin, Bangkok.

 Opening Hours: 08.00-17.00 daily.

 Getting There: Chao Phraya Express Tourist Boat to Tha Maharaj or Orange flag boat to Tha Prachan.

 Bus: 1, 3, 7, 9, 15, 25, 30, 32, 33, 39, 43, 44, 47, 53, 59, 60, 64, 65, 70, 80, 82, 91, 203